Streamlined Sales Tax Project

 The Streamlined Sales Tax Project (SSTP), first organized in March 2000, is intended to simplify and modernize sales and use tax collection and administration in the United States.
 It arose in response to efforts by Congress to permanently prohibit states from collecting sales tax on online commerce.
 Because such a ban would have serious financial consequences for states, the SSTP began as an effort to try to minimize the many differences between the states' sales tax policies and practices.
 The SSTP was dissolved once the Streamlined Sales and Use Tax Agreement (SSUTA) became effective on October 1, 2005.

 Mission

-In prior decisions regarding mail-order sales, the U.S. Supreme Court ruled in 1992 (in the case of Quill Corp. v.
-North Dakota, 504 U.S. 298) that mail-order retailers were not compelled to collect use tax and remit the tax to states, in part because of the complexities of doing so.
+In prior decisions regarding mail-order sales, the U.S. Supreme Court ruled in Quill Corp. v.
+North Dakota (1992) that mail-order retailers were not compelled to collect use tax and remit the tax to states, in part because of the complexities of doing so.
+(The Supreme Court overruled this case in South Dakota v.
+Wayfair, Inc. (2018), which stated that a state may collect sales tax on purchases made from out-of-state sellers that do not have a physical presence in the state.)
 With computers, however, the difficulties of doing so are much smaller today, so one remaining stumbling block lies in the variations among state sales taxes.
 Organizers of the SSTP hope that by ironing out differences among state taxation levels, they will remove a major roadblock to the collection of taxes on online sales and convince Congress and the courts to allow them to collect these taxes regularly.
 SSTP also strives to level the playing field so that local "brick-and-mortar" stores and remote sellers operate under the same rules.